2001 – The company was founded as Hahn & Woodward Auto Restoration by Bill Hahn and Wes Woodward.

 In addition to running a successful restoration shop, Bill has applied his expertise in automotive restoration to hosting auto detailing seminars, automotive painting safety seminars and to being a member on the advisory board for Penn College auto restoration department.

 Bill was the head of a planning group that organized the 2005 Concours d’ Elegance at the BeaveRun Motorsports Complex and has also judged various car shows.
 He is also one of the founders of Wexford Starlite Car Cruise.
-This cruise was one of the largest car cruises on the west coast between 2000-2017 and regularly attracted over 1,000 cars from Western Pennsylvania, Ohio and West Virginia.
+This cruise was one of the largest car cruises on the east coast between 2000-2017 and regularly attracted over 1,000 cars from Western Pennsylvania, Ohio and West Virginia.

 Bill and his wife Helen are lifelong residents of Western Pennsylvania and have been married over 45 years with two children and four grandchildren.
 Bill runs the shop with the help of his daughter Amy Beck, who joined him at the company officially in 2013.
 Amy has been a part of the shop, car shows and parades since her childhood, following in her father’s footsteps with a passion for automotive restoration.